zettsu-t/sudokusse/sudokusse.md

 ### Solve parallel

 Add `-DSOLVE_PARALLEL` to _CPPFLAGS_SSE_AVX_ in _Makefile_vars_ and
 SudokuSSE solves sudoku puzzles in a file parallel.
-It is effective on the C++ solver.
+It is both effective on the C++ and SSE/AVX solver.

+Compiling sudoku.cpp with std::future fails on MinGW.
+It needs to add `-DNO_SOLVE_PARALLEL` to _CPPFLAGS_SSE_AVX_ in _Makefile_vars_.

+Checking sudoku solutions on Cygwin may be very slow.
+I applied these items below to improve this issue.
+I guess the false sharing issue occurs on heap memory holding string buffers.
+This issue does not occur on Bash on Ubuntu on Windows.

+* Use std::array instead of std::vector if available
+* Call std::string::reserve(N) to separate string buffers on heap memory.
+N is larger than a size of a cache line in bytes.

 This feature is still experimental and will be changeable via command line options.

-Known issues are:
-* Compiling sudoku.cpp fails on MinGW
-* Checking solutions on Cygwin is very slow

 ## Prepare sudoku puzzles